bitmansofthu/MWPhotoBrowser-min/README.md

 # MWMinPhotoBrowser
-A minimal iOS photo browser with captions. (based on https://github.com/mwaterfall/MWPhotoBrowser without the grid feature) Please note, that external libraries are not included in this version, to avoid redundancy and conflicting with different versions.
+A minimal iOS photo browser with captions optimized and tested on iOS 7. (based on https://github.com/mwaterfall/MWPhotoBrowser without the grid feature)
+Please note, that external libraries are not included in this version, to avoid redundancy and conflicting with different versions.

 ## Adding to your project